Our Foci this Month

 - Religion and Race Click here to download Resolution

-- Resolution action: Multicultural Task force charge (Status to be provided)
+- Resolution action: Multiculturalism Task force charge Click here to download status

 - Sexual Ethics